CodeEquality/codeequality.github.io/_posts/2014-09-19-rails-girls-kl-htmlcss.md

 eventApplication: http://bit.ly/1Ca9fjk
 eventImage: /img/events/intro-html/rgklhtmlcss.png
 eventThumb: /img/events/intro-html/rgklhtmlcss.png
 excerpt: An intro course for building websites with HTML and CSS.
-Do apply even if you didn't attend the Rails Girls Ruby on Rails workshop!
+Do apply even if you didn't attend the previous Rails Girls Ruby on Rails workshop!

 ---
 <!-- <a class="large" target="_blank" href="/img/events/intro-js/intro-js-poster.png">Event poster</a>
 -->

 ##What is this?
-{{page.excerpt}}

 HTML and CSS are the building blocks of every website.
 HTML is to create the content of a site.
 For example, this very paragraph is written in HTML.
 CSS is used to style websites.
 All colors and fonts, <span style="color:#f25405; font-weight:bold; font-family:Arvo, serif">like this</span> on websites are written in CSS.
 Together, they can be used to build functional and beautiful websites.

 The [Rails Girls KL tutorial](http://railsgirls-my.github.io/app/) also uses HTML and CSS.
 If you want to learn how to style your web application differently and make it prettier, this is the class for you!

+** Do apply even if you didn't attend the previous Rails Girls Ruby on Rails workshop!

 ##When and where is this happening?
 <table class="ce-event-details-table">